Aldabra Giant Tortoise

 Appearance And Anatomy Of Aldabra Giant Tortoise

-Their eyes and nostrils are located on the top of their heads, so they can breathe and see while they’re submerged in water.
-They have powerful legs and webbed feet which help them move through the water quickly and they use their strong jaws to crush hard fruits and vegetables.
-Aldabra giant tortoises have large dome-shaped shells to protect the delicate bodies that lie beneath their shells.
-Males are considerably larger than females and have longer, thicker tails.
-An adult Aldabra giant tortoise can weigh up to 250kg and measure 4.3 ft long.
-The male's carapace length can measure 4 ft and they can weigh up to 250 kg.
-The female's carapace can measure 3 feet and can weigh 159 kilograms.
+Aldabra giant tortoise's eyes and nostrils are located on the top of their heads, so they can breathe and see while they’re submerged in water.
+They have powerful legs and webbed feet, which help them move through the water quickly.
+Aldabra giant tortoises use their strong jaws to crush hard fruits and vegetables.
+They have large, dome-shaped shells to protect the delicate bodies that lie beneath their shells.
+Male Aldabra giant tortoises are considerably larger than female Aldabra giant tortoises and have longer, thicker tails.

 Habitat And Distribution Of Aldabra Giant Tortoise

-It is the world's largest living tortoise and the second-largest species of tortoise after the Galapagos giant tortoise.
+Aldabra giant tortoise is the world's largest living tortoise and the second-largest species of tortoise after the Galapagos giant tortoise.
 These tortoises enjoy a variety of habitats like coastal beaches, coastal dunes, grasslands, mangrove swamps, and scrub forests.
 There are two main types of tortoise:

 1. Domed tortoises, which live in the cooler regions of the archipelago and

-2. Saddle-backed tortoises, which live in dry, coastal environments.
+2. Saddle-backed tortoises, which live in dry, coastal environments

 The Aldabra giant tortoise is distributed across three islands in Seychelles, Grand Terre, Picard Island and Denis Island.
-They are found on Aldabra Island, one of the Seychelles northeast of Madagascar in the Indian Ocean.
-Aldabra Islands, atoll, one of the world's largest, in the Indian Ocean about 600 miles (1,000 km) southwest of the Seychelles group and part of the Republic of Seychelles.
+They are found on Aldabra Island, one of the Seychelles, northeast of Madagascar in the Indian Ocean.
+Aldabra Islands, an atoll, one of the world's largest, in the Indian Ocean about 600 miles (1,000 km) southwest of the Seychelles group and part of the Republic of Seychelles.
 They were introduced to Mauritius and the Reunion Islands.
 Aldabra Island is a coral atoll (An atoll surrounds a body of water called a lagoon) bordered by jagged limestone and small beaches and encloses a large mangrove-bordered lagoon.

 Common Types Or Subspecies, Characteristics And Examples Of Habitats

-1. Aldabra tortoise
+1. Aldabra tortoise (Aldabrachelys gigantea gigantea)

-2. Seychelles giant tortoise
+2. Arnold's giant tortoise (Aldabrachelys gigantea arnoldi)

-3. Arnold's tortoise and
+3. Seychelles giant tortoise (Aldabrachelys gigantea hololissa) and

-Aldabra Island which is a group of islands in the Indian Ocean Is the common habitat of the Aldabra Giant Tortoise.
+Aldabra Island, which is a group of islands in the Indian Ocean, is the common habitat of the Aldabra Giant Tortoise.
 It is a marine habitat that ranges from coral reefs to seagrass beds and mangrove mudflats with minimal human impact.
 The property is an outstanding example of an oceanic island ecosystem in which evolutionary processes are active within a rich biota.

 Diet And Prey Of Aldabra Giant Tortoise